-Everyone would like to sell more, but not everyone knows exactly how.
-The answer may be right at your finger tips.
+Everyone would like to sell more, but not everybody knows precisely how.
+The answer may be right at your fingertips.
 Social Selling increases your reach enabling you to sell more by leveraging the trusted relationships you’ve built up over the last month, year or your entire career.

->

-> Before social media, people bought from people in social ways.
+Before social media, people bought from people in social ways.
 Today, we have Facebook, Instagram, Twitter, LinkedIn and more to connect with prospects and customers no matter what stage they are in the shopping/buying process.

 Social selling is a sales technique that allows salespeople to laser-target their prospecting and establish rapport through existing connections.

 Automotive digital retailing is a process that has transformed how car dealers sell vehicles.
 It’s the merging of online tools with traditional in-person customer service to better serve today’s consumer.

 Communicating with customers and conducting business online is here to stay, which means that salespeople need to navigate the online world as well as they do over the phone or in-person.
 For salespeople who want to up their game, Social Selling is the next step.

 Many organizations and their salespeople don’t feel ready.
 To help you get ready and take action, I’ve compiled a list of helpful tactics and tips.